Real-space chirality from crystalline topological defects in the Kitaev spin liquid: RESULTS

 For lattices with multiple dislocations, in certain configurations the strings can be chosen to be finite.
 A necessary condition is that the dislocations can be grouped into groups of two or three dislocations with each group having its Burgers vector either vanishing (Fig. \ref{fig:one} (g,h)), or taking a value twice of the Burgers vector of a fundamental 5-7 dislocation, i.e.\ two dislocations that have parallel Burgers vectors (Fig. \ref{fig:one} (f)).
 (Recall that the Burgers vector is the topological invariant of a dislocation, measured by the mismatch of the starting and ending point, relative to the pristine lattice, of closed paths that encircle the defect.)
 An additional condition is that the dislocation positions align so that the strings can overlap; this can be fairly nontrivial as depicted in (Fig. \ref{fig:one} (h)).
 We note that the finite-SFH requirement of total Burgers vector being zero or twice the vector of a single dislocation is quite general and allows for various coarse grained torsion patterns.

 \textbf{Single dislocations}

 To motivate the computations of chirality and Chern number which we will turn to in the following sections, we begin with a local Chern marker $M_1$ computation shown in Fig.~\ref{fig:one} (a), (b).
 This local marker is a measure of chirality in that when computed in translationally invariant systems it reproduces the Chern number.
 (We discuss its definition and application to defects further below.)
 Fig.~\ref{fig:one} (a), (b) show that each dislocation generates a pattern of $M_1$ with substantial nonzero magnitude near the dislocation core.
-This pattern can be interpreted as arising from a Chern charge associated with each disclination, whose sign depends on the flux in accordance with Eqn.~\ref{eq_chern charge}.
+This pattern can be interpreted as arising from a chirality charge associated with each disclination, whose sign depends on the flux in accordance with Eqn.~\ref{eq_chern charge}.

 For a single dislocation, the opposite-fluxes configuration is its ground state.
-This corresponds to Chern charges of equal sign, giving a ``monopole'' local Chern marker contribution, Fig. \ref{fig:one}.
-The gap from the opposite-fluxes ground state of a dislocation to the the excited state of uniform-fluxes configuration is approximately $\Delta_\text{uniform-fluxes} \approx 0.038 J_K$.
+This corresponds to chirality charges of equal sign, giving a ``monopole'' local Chern marker contribution, Fig. \ref{fig:one}.
+The gap from the opposite-fluxes ground state of a dislocation to the excited state of uniform-fluxes configuration is approximately $\Delta_\text{uniform-fluxes} \approx 0.038 J_K$.

 Since odd-sided plaquettes also carry curvature, a natural question is whether the role of this curvature in setting the chirality is significant or not.
 A second question is how to relate the local Chern markers $M_1$ and $M_2$ (discussed below) to the traditional Chern number defined for periodic lattices, given that a unit cell with nonzero net Burgers vector cannot have the 2D translation symmetry necessary for defining the conventional Chern number.